tunnckoCoreLabs/detect-next-version/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.6.0, on November 14, 2017._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.6.0, on February 12, 2018._
 _Project scaffolded and managed with [hela][]._

 [hela]: https://github.com/tunnckoCore/hela